 That is definitely the place to be as close as possible to the passion or the obsession of this artist.

-After such beautiful trip you will head to Paris to be dropped off at your accomodation.
+After such beautiful trip you will be dropped in Paris or elsewhere on request.